rnbguy/oopsla21artifact/kick-the-tires-response.md

 ### Concern 3 [Reviewer B, C]
 > Error running script

 Apologies for the `mkdir` error.
 There was a small mistake in the script `oltp/run.sh` that we have now fixed and updated in our Github Repository.
+We have revised instructions for the oltp benchmarks to build and run a docker image.
+That should ensure that these issues are fixed and it is much easier to run the artifact.